Benchmarking Deep Learning Models for Raman Spectroscopy Across Open-Source Datasets: Methodology

 \section{Methodology}

-In this section, we outline the training methodology and evaluation approach used to benchmark the five deep learning models on the three open-source Raman spectroscopy datasets.
-For consistency, we use the same optimization procedure (Adam), model-selection criterion, and stopping rules across all models, while tuning hyperparameters independently for each dataset using an identical search procedure.
+In this section, we outline the training methodology and evaluation approach used to benchmark the five Raman-specific deep learning models, along with two conventional machine learning methods, on the three open-source Raman spectroscopy datasets.
+For consistency, we use the same optimization procedure (Adam), model-selection criterion and stopping rules across all deep learning models, while tuning hyperparameters independently for each model-dataset task pair using an identical search procedure.
+We also include Random Forest and a Support Vector Classifier (SVC) as conventional machine learning methods to evaluate how their performance compares with that of the five Raman-specific deep learning models.